Spaghetti & Mandolino - home page / Our magazine / Interview with Giovanna and Federica Mascheroni Stianti | Travel Italy

 Interview with Giovanna and Federica Mascheroni Stianti | Travel Italy

-Long before the concept of “organic” became a trend, the production activities of the Volpaia estate were modulated to the fertile reality of the territory, with an ever more in-depth study of the vines and the soil.
-Today, research continues, in an environment with a unique microclimate that never ceases to give its aromas to the Chianti Classico
+Long before the concept of “organic” became a trend, the productive activities of the estate of Volpaia were tailored to the fertile reality of the territory, with an increasingly in-depth study of the grape varieties and soil.
+Today, research continues in an environment with a unique microclimate that continues to give its aromas to the Chianti Classico produced here.

 Giovanna, Federica: an introductory curiosity.
-Why are your last names in a different order?
+Why do your surnames have a different order?

 “My father Raffaello Stianti founded the estate, initially to use it as a hunting reserve.
-The 390 hectares of Volpaia are covered with olive groves and vineyards for a minority of about 60 hectares, while the rest of the surface is wooded.
-With his entrepreneurial mentality, however, my father had to make good use of all the spaces, and so he did: he brought every portion of cultivated land to its best.
-When my husband Carlo and I got married, the estate was given to us as a wedding gift — I'm almost convinced that Carlo married me precisely because of the beauty of Volpaia!” , Giovanna jokes
+The 390 hectares of Volpaia are covered with olive groves and vineyards for a minority of about 60 hectares, while the rest of the area is wooded.
+However, with his entrepreneurial mindset, my father had to make use of all the spaces, and that’s what he did: he made every cultivated plot of land give the best of itself.
+When my husband Carlo and I got married, the estate was given to us as a wedding gift – I am almost convinced that Carlo married me just for the beauty of Volpaia!” jokes Giovanna.

-“In the next generation, the grandfather's last name would have been lost, so in order not to forget it, we adopted the second last name.
-My mother is therefore 'Stianti-Mascheroni', while my brother Nicolò and I are 'Mascheroni-Stianti'”
+“During the next generation, my grandfather’s surname would have been lost, so to remember it we adopted the second surname.
+Thus, my mother is ‘Stianti-Mascheroni,’ while my brother Nicolò and I are ‘Mascheroni-Stianti,’” adds Federica.

-Let's go back to Volpaia: where are we exactly now?
+Let’s return to Volpaia: where exactly are we now?

-First of all, we are in the heart of the Chianti Classico production area, within the Sienese municipality of Radda.
-Historically, the name of this town is very important: Radda was the capital of the Chianti League, founded at the end of the 14th century for defensive purposes.
-The symbol of the Black Rooster was born right here, together with the first definition of the borders of these lands, put in writing by the Grand Duke
+First of all, we are in the heart of the production area of Chianti Classico, within the Sienese municipality of Radda.
+Historically, the name of this locality is very important: Radda was the capital of the Chianti League, founded at the end of the 14th century for defensive purposes.
+The symbol of the Black Rooster was born right here, along with the first definition of the borders of these lands, written down by the Grand Duke of Tuscany.

-The room in which we are, on the other hand, before being a cellar, was a prison.
-The village of Volpaia was fortified and inside a castle it was necessary to have this one too.
+The room we are in, before being a cellar, was a prison.
+The village of Volpaia was fortified, and within a castle, this was also necessary.

-How is family history linked to Volpaia?
-Would you like to tell us more about the most recent vicissitudes
+How does the family history relate to Volpaia?
+Can you tell us more about the most recent events in this place?

-Before our family, the homonymous Della Volpaia lived in Volpaia, manufacturers of clocks and armillary spheres [models of the sky, editor's note]: one of the members of this family was even a friend of Leonardo da Vinci, while the creations of one of his descendants are still preserved today in local and international museums in London, Chicago and other locations.
-It always has a certain effect to think about it, or to think about the fact that even our wine has reached an international diffusion just like those watches
+Before our family, the namesake Della Volpaia lived in Volpaia, producers of clocks and armillary spheres [models of the celestial sphere, ed.]: one of the members of this house was even a friend of Leonardo da Vinci, while the creations of one of his descendants are still preserved in local museums and international ones in London, Chicago, and other locations.
+It always has a certain effect to think about it, or to think that our wine has also achieved international fame just like those clocks.

 Did you start producing wine right away?